 So what qualifies me to talk about this subject?
 Well, 40 years in marketing for a start (left school at 18 and landed my first job in TV advertising), plus as you can see below, I am a member of the Direct Marketing Association (spending three years on one of the Councils) and recently a member of their GDPR Task Force.
-I am also a Fellow of the Chartered Institute of Marketing and a member of the Institute of Digital and Direct Marketing.
+I am also a Fellow of the Chartered Institute of Marketing.

 Do I believe that telemarketing should be included in every B2B campaign?
 No. Do I believe it should be excluded because it is unfashionable, not digital and will unlikely win you an award?
 Also No.